RasaHQ/rasa/docs/docs/reference/rasa/utils/tensorflow/models.md

 Convert input batch tensors into batch data format.

 Batch contains any number of batch data.
 The order is equal to the key-value pairs in session data.
-As sparse data were converted into indices, data, shape before, this methods converts them into sparse tensors.
+As sparse data were converted into (indices, data, shape) before, this method converts them into sparse tensors.
 Dense data is kept.

 #### linearly\_increasing\_batch\_size